ingham-physics/xvi-archive-tool/README.md

 # XVI Archive Tool

-This tool runs on an XVI system to detect patients who have finished treatment and thei data can be deleted or archived.
+This tool runs on an XVI system to detect patients who have finished treatment and this data can be deleted or archived.

 This code was written using Python 2.7 to enable it to be compiled and run on legacy Windows XP systems.
 Ideally this will be updated to Python 3 as XVI systems